symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 Background
 **********

-Having a root namespace registered, you can create up to ``3`` levels of subnamespaces.
+Once you have a registered root namespace, you can create up to ``3`` levels of subnamespaces.

-Subnamespaces do not have a renting duration by its own.
+Subnamespaces do not have a renting duration on its own.
 They have the same one as their parent namespace.

 It is possible to create multiple subnamespaces with the same name in different namespaces (example: ``foo.bar`` and ``foo2.bar``).